sarietta/theoputer-blog/content/posts/register.md

 Again the problem is that we only want to latch data into the register when the clock goes from low to high AND the register is enabled.
 The original design completely missed that point.
-Not only that, if we were to use the scheme of having an emable signal and a single read/write signal, we would have to perform some complex logic to see if the register was enabled AND the the clock transitioned AND the operation was a write.
+Not only that, if we were to use the scheme of having an enable signal and a single read/write signal, we would have to perform some complex logic to see if the register was enabled AND the the clock transitioned AND the operation was a write.
 So maybe the enable and read/write pair are not